 PHOTO GALLERY / Rotary Ride 2017“The event grows every year,” said Davis, pleased with the increase in turn out, the beautiful weather and all the dedicated volunteers.
 “Cyclists came out and enjoyed the ride in the country to help support four worthy causes that benefit.
 We couldn’t ask for much more than a day like today.”

-The 2017 event attracted about 100 more riders than last year, and most participants had pre-registered online, organizers said.
+The 2017 event attracted about 100 more riders than last year with a couple from Missouri, and most participants had pre-registered online, organizers said.

 “Silver Springs had 51 riders this year,” said Rotarian Pat Benton who hosted the SAG stop with his wife, Polly, and Rotarian Nancy Quigley.
 “I’m not sure, but Nancy and I think it is double 2016.”